Share

 Banks can manage losses from NBFI exposures

-The Fed found that the banking system can withstand losses from credit and liquidity shocks to private credit and other NBFIs without jeopardizing financial stability.
-Banks’ capital ratios remained well above the minimum requirements under the Fed scenario.
+The Federal Reserve found that the banking system can withstand losses from credit and liquidity shocks to private credit and other NBFIs without jeopardizing financial stability.
+Banks’ capital ratios remained well above the minimum requirements under the Federal Reserve scenario.

 The test assumed a severe global recession that causes sharp declines in the credit quality of NBFI loan portfolios and full drawdowns on bank credit lines.
 The assumptions captured both credit and liquidity risks.